wjhlab/Tadalafil-Study/README.md

 # About

-This repository contains the code used to analyse RNA-seq and ATAC-seq data from stimulated human macrophages, as described in this manuscript:
+This repository contains the code used for the tadalafil study in PDAC mouse models

 ## Directories
 * **ATAC** -